-In many cultures the woodpecker is a sign for rain.
-An Estonian woodpecker story (unfortunately i couldn’t find any further sources for this) tries to explain that.
-It goes that when God created earth he commands all birds to drill holes in the ground so that rivers and lakes can arise.
+In many cultures, the woodpecker is a sign of rain.
+An Estonian woodpecker story (unfortunately I couldn’t find any further sources for this) tries to explain that.
+It goes that when God created the earth he commands all birds to drill holes in the ground so that rivers and lakes can arise.
 The only bird that doesn’t obey is the woodpecker.
 God gets angry and tells the woodpecker that since he refused to peck the earth he from now on only should peck on wood.
-In addition he forbids him to drink water from the lakes and streams he refused to help creating and therefore only can drink rain water.
+In addition, he forbids him to drink water from the lakes and streams he refused to help create and therefore only can drink rainwater.

 French rain bird story

-Similar to the above Estonian woodpecker story there can be found many other stories where the (green) woodpecker is called the rain bird.
-In France the green woodpecker is sometimes called „oiseau de pluie“ as he can be seen perching on the ground upwards looking and making its very unique calls that (with some imagination) are similar to the word „pluie“ (French for rain).
+Similar to the above Estonian woodpecker story there can be found many other stories where the (green) woodpecker is called the rainbird.
+In France, the green woodpecker is sometimes called „oiseau de plume“ as he can be seen perching on the ground upwards looking and making its very unique calls that (with some imagination) are similar to the word „pluie“ (French for rain).